-You may be asked to provide documentation, including proof of the legal name or physical address of your business.
+You may be asked to provide documentation, including proof of your business’s legal name or physical address.

-Hot Tip: If you don’t have a registered business like an LLC, it might be best to use your own name as the business name.
-I ran into a problem trying to apply for a Chase business card with my blog as the business name (which I had no problem with at other banks).
-When I spoke to a Chase representative, they encouraged me to use my name as the business name to increase my likelihood of approval.
+Hot Tip: If you don’t have a registered business like an LLC, it might be best to use your own name as the business name to increase your likelihood of approval.

 Here are some commonly needed phone numbers for contacting Chase:

-Applying for a new credit card can be stressful — especially if you don’t get approved right away.
+Applying for a new credit card can be stressful — especially if you don’t get approved immediately.
 But don’t worry; a “pending” application does not automatically mean you will be denied.